zntrio/solid/README.md

 # SolID

-Integrated end-to-end authorization server based on OIDC with security and privacy by design philosophy.
+An OIDC authorization server building blocks with security and privacy by design philosophy.

-This will not provide a full-featured OIDC Server but a limited and secure settings according to your use cases :
+This will not provide a full-featured standalone OIDC Server but a limited and secure settings according to your use cases :

 * `online users` using `authorization_code` flow with mandatory PKCE via Pushed Authorization Request with state enforcement;